Skip to main content

 Bringing data analysis into the humanitarian field: Lara’s story

-Combining her experience as a software engineer with a master’s in international development at Bath, Lara is now analysing data for the Red Cross.
+Combining experience as a software engineer with a master’s in international development, Lara works for the World Food Programme in Jordan.

 A woman speaking into a microphone